stilianstefanov/Store-Management-System/README.md

 # Store-Management-System
-Currently in development.
-More information comming soon.
+.NET 8 microservice app with React client.
+Currently in development, more information comming soon.